-How do I declare a biology major?
+How do I declare a biology pre-major (Phase I)?

 I know I am interested in Biology, but I’m not sure what area of biology to pursue.
 Where can I find more information about all the biology degree programs available at Western?

 The University Catalog offers information that is very useful in helping students identify, explore and choose a major at Western.
 Within each program description, students will find a brief summary of the major and provide information regarding required coursework, prerequisites, career opportunities, advising contacts and how to declare or apply to the major.
 Students are also encouraged to visit the Biology Department Office and explore or information wall which includes information on all of our available degree programs.
 Declared majors are also encouraged to meet with their faculty advisor to discuss career pathways as well as to utilize the wide variety of resources available within Academic and Career Development Services (ACDS).

 Do I have to wait until I finish the requirements for Phase II before I can declare my major?

 Students do not need to wait until after students complete BIOL 206 to declare a biology major.
 Students may declare a biology major at any time and there are a couple of advantages in doing so as soon as possible.
 First, they are assigned to a faculty advisor who can assist in developing a course schedule and answer their questions.
 Second, as a declared major, students will be automatically included in department announcements regarding special course offerings, schedule changes, and registration.